 Okay, we are now on the same page.
-Marketing is not lead generation, sales is not marketing and everything in between.
+Marketing is not lead generation, sales are not marketing and everything in between.
 But that does not change the fact that most businesses need lead generation, not marketing.

 Hear me out.
 As a business, you have already done the marketing.
 You have identified your product or service.
 You have identified your price.
 You have developed your distribution channels.
 You might even be promoting your business.
 You need more leads.

 The trick here is creating the right promotion with the right marketing message.
 This combination generates leads that your sales team can actually close.
 This combination also creates a pipeline that does not require you to cold-call and network all day.

 Your business needs to focus on short-term tactics to generate cash.
 This is why most companies fail, they never stop talking about marketing and start generating leads and revenue.

 The new marketing is a marketing methodology that looks at both the short-term needs of the business and the long-term growth plans.

 The New Marketing Methodology

 Marketing today is a methodology that moves faster based on the customer wants and needs.
 The ability to stay flexible and move faster is not just buzzwords being thrown around, it is the reality.
 The ability to stay small, learn, and adapt is real.

 Think of it this way.
 You need to generate demand for your business fast.
 Typically, this would take months.
 You would sit down with all your board members, create a small business marketing strategy, do some market research, validate your hypothesis, and then implement.
 By the time you get done the preference of the customer has changed.
 It is getting crazy out there.

 The new marketing is always testing new marketing ideas and optimizing based on the data.
 The days of Donald Draper are gone.
 There are no more storyboards.
 There are a social media ad and targeted market.
 The data after 15 days of testing will tell you if your marketing theory worked.
 Not 3-months of testing.